- Catering, Staffing Abigail Kirsch Off-Premises Catering

 Search our directory

-Hamtaro, a cartoon hamster with the round, squat shape and big eyes of the South Park kids who behaves more like the Powerpuff Girls and Pokemon, had its official U.S. launch with a sunny, cheerful party at the Lighthouse at Chelsea Piers.
+NEW YORK Hamtaro, a cartoon hamster with the round, squat shape and big eyes of the South Park kids who behaves more like the Powerpuff Girls and Pokemon, had its official U.S. launch with a sunny, cheerful party at the Lighthouse at Chelsea Piers.
 The event was produced by Washington-based Westcott Promotion Group for Hamtaro's parent company, ShoPro.

 To match the cartoon's sunny attitude and the hamster's penchant for sunflower seeds, the entryway was covered with faux grass and steel arches wrapped with vines and mini-sunflowers, and tree branches from American Foliage hung from the ceiling.
 Inside, the Lighthouse's walls and columns were covered with pale yellow fabric, and tables were covered with sunny yellow tablecloths and giant fabric sunflower cutouts dotted with marshmallow candy pops.